Unregistered devices in hybrid work increase hacking risk in India: Report

 -

-As hybrid work empowers employees to work from anywhere and ensures business continuity for enterprises, the use of unregistered devices by employees has increased the risks around hybrid work in India, a new report showed on Monday.
+The use of unregistered devices and multiple networks by employees to access work platforms is adding new security challenges for organizations in India amid hybrid work practices, as per a new Cisco study.

-According to the networking giant Cisco report, over nine in 10 (95 per cent), respondents in the country say their employees are using unregistered devices to log into work platforms.

-About 82 per cent say their employees spend more than 10 per cent of the day working from these unregistered devices.
+As much as 95 per cent of business leaders in India said their employees are using unregistered devices to log into work platforms.
+Around 82 per cent said their employees spend more than 10 per cent of the day working from these unregistered devices, the study says.

+The report is based on an independent survey of 6,700 business and IT leaders with cybersecurity responsibilities at organizations ranging from 10 to over 1,000 employees globally.
+All interviews were conducted online between August and September 2022, with respondents representing 27 markets.

+This risk associated with such a practice is recognized by security leaders, with 95 per cent of respondents in India saying logging in remotely for hybrid work has increased the likelihood of the occurrence of cybersecurity incidents.

+This scenario is further complicated as employees are logging into work from multiple networks across their homes, local coffee shops, and even supermarkets.
+About 94 per cent of respondents in India say their employees use at least two networks for logging into work, and 57 per cent say their employees use more than five networks.

+The use of unregistered devices is forcing security professionals to tackle complexities in the current threat landscape, the survey said.
+Some 80 per cent of respondents in India said they had experienced a cybersecurity incident in the past 12 months.
+The top three types of incidents suffered were malware, data leaks, and phishing.

+Around 81 per cent of businesses who suffered a cybersecurity incident said it had cost them at least US$100,000, and 53 per cent said it cost them at least US$500,000.

+With the challenges well recognized, 95 per cent of security leaders in India expect their organization to increase its cybersecurity budget by more than 10 per cent over the next year, and almost all (99 per cent) expect upgrades to IT infrastructure within the next 24 months.

+“2022 has witnessed several ambiguities, both presented as opportunities and risks.
+While it has accelerated the digital transformation journey of most businesses, it has also disproportionately expanded the attack surface,” said Samir Kumar Mishra, Director of Security Sales, Cisco India and SAARC.

-"Today, disruption is happening faster than ever.
+“Today, disruption is happening faster than ever.
 It calls for a re-evaluation of the cybersecurity architecture to ensure that predictivity and intelligence are embedded at the core providing real-time visibility into distributed applications, security, networks, users, and services.
-Security resilience, preparedness, and response must be at the forefront in order to navigate through the intensifying threat landscape in 2023," Samir Kumar Mishra, Director of Security Sales, Cisco India & SAARC, said in a statement.
+Security resilience, preparedness, and response must be at the forefront to navigate through the intensifying threat landscape in 2023,” he added.

-As employees are logging into work from multiple networks across their homes, local coffee shops, and even supermarkets, about 94 per cent of respondents say their employees use at least two networks for logging into work, and 57 per cent say their employees use more than five networks, according to the report.

-Moreover, it also said that over 80 per cent of respondents had experienced a cybersecurity incident in the past 12 months, in which the top three types of incidents suffered were malware, data leaks, and phishing.

-As security leaders in the country acknowledge the challenges, 95 per cent expect their organizations to increase their cybersecurity spending by over ten per cent over the next year, and 99 per cent expect IT infrastructure upgrades within the next 24 months, said the report.

 Subscribe to Business Standard Premium